stuti90/stuti90.github.io/about.md

 ### Weird third-person description

 Stuti is a caffeine-powered music-addict living in Singapore.
 She listens to music like it’s her full-time job.
-(Somebody really ought to start paying her for it) But apart from that, her main interest lies in technology.
+(Somebody really ought to start paying her for it) Apart from that, her main interest lies in technology.
 She's a data analyst at an awesome global TV site called [viki.com](http://www.viki.com).
-Apart from her love for numbers, she also enjoyes learning about design/UI/UX related things.
+In addition to analytics-y things, she also enjoys learning about product design/UI/UX.

 Oh, and she loves dogs.